Version 5.1, 13 April 2023

 2. When these terms apply

 3.4.
-In order to use your NHS account you must be aged 13 years or older.
+In order to use the NHS App you must be aged 13 years or older.
 If you’re aged 13 to 15, your GP will need to individually approve your access to many of the services, in accordance with any local policies, and you may not be able to access all services.
 If you have any questions you should contact your GP directly.
 Other healthcare providers may also apply additional age limits to certain services.

 - a secure internet connection (see Cyber Aware website)